 Dr. Martha Shepherd

 Dr. Shepherd is the medical director for the MNPS Health Care Centers.
-She is an assistant professor of Clinical Medicine and Pediatrics at Vanderbilt University Medical Center and is board-certified in both Family Medicine and Integrative Medicine.
+She is an assistant professor of Clinical Medicine and Pediatrics at Vanderbilt University Medical Center.
+She is board-certified in both Family Medicine and Integrative Medicine and holds a Master of Public Health from Dartmouth College.
 She joined the faculty of Vanderbilt in 2008, after serving as a medical officer in the United States Navy for 12 years.

 Dr. Shepherd’s interests include population health, employer health, and leveraging technology to enhance the patient and provider experience.
 Her work stresses the importance of effective health communication and including patients in their care plan through the use of shared decision-making tools and evidence-based clinical care paths.
-She is qualified to teach Mindfulness-Based Stress Reduction (MBSR) through the University of Massachusetts Medical School.
 In her free time, she enjoys spending time outdoors, reading and traveling.

-She and her husband, Michael, celebrated the birth of their first child in 2017.
-Her interests include off-road cycling, yoga, meditation and sports, especially the Tennessee Volunteers and Chicago Cubs.
+Jennifer is a mom of two littles.
+She enjoys off-road cycling, meditation and sports, especially the Tennessee Volunteers and Chicago Cubs.

-Laura Vanderpool serves as assistant manager of Patient Care Services for the MNPS Health Care Centers.
+Laura Vanderpool serves as Nurse Manager for the MNPS Health Care Centers.
 She joined Vanderbilt University Medical Center in 1998 and has served across multiple departments.
 Her job assignments have been multi-faceted and included time with the cardiovascular surgical step-down unit, postpartum women’s health, and the Kim Dayani Center.
 Laura holds a bachelor’s degree in fitness management from Mississippi State University, a master’s degree in exercise science and health promotion from Middle Tennessee State University, and a bachelor’s degree in nursing from Belmont University.

 Laura is certified in basic life support and advanced life support.
 She lives in Nashville with her husband, Johnny.
 In her free time, she enjoys attending Tennessee Titans football games and other sporting events.
 She is an avid fan of Mississippi State athletics and enjoys traveling and spending time with her family and friends.